Head and Neck

 - Salivary Glands - The salivary glands are in several places: under the tongue, in front of the ears, and under the jawbone, as well as in other parts of the upper digestive tract.

 - Paranasal Sinuses & Nasal Cavity - The paranasal sinuses are small hollow spaces in the bones of the head surrounding the nose.
 The nasal cavity is the hollow space inside the nose.

 - Pharynx - The pharynx is a hollow tube about 5 inches long that starts behind the nose and leads to the esophagus (the tube that goes to the stomach) and the trachea (the tube that goes to the lungs).

 Tonsillitis is an inflammation of the tonsils, the fleshy areas at the back of the throat, caused by a virus or bacteria.
 This condition is common in children and spreads through contact with throat or nasal fluids.
-The tonsils become swollen, red and painful and may be coated with a yellow or white substance.
+Additionally, the tonsils become swollen, red and painful and may be coated with a yellow or white substance.

 - Sore throat

 - Swollen lymph nodes

 Your doctor will usually be able to identify tonsillitis by finding red and swollen tonsils with spots or sores on them.
 To determine the cause, we may also perform a rapid strep test.
 You can also treat tonsillitis at home through rest and drinking plenty of liquids.
 Antibiotics may also be prescribed for bacterial infections.
 Surgery to remove the tonsils may be recommended if a child has had several serious throat infections in a short period of time.